-The aim is to provide guidance on general Health and Safety matters at the Defence Academy, Shrivenham.
-The handbook must be used in conjunction with the Health and Safety pages on the University Intranet which provide more detailed information along with guidance on specific hazards such as explosives and radiation safety.
+The aim is to provide guidance on general Health and Safety matters at CDS.
+The handbook must be used in conjunction with the CDS Health and Safety Intranet site which will provide more detailed information along with guidance on specific hazards such as explosives and radiation safety.